-We all are waiting to witness the end of the COVID-19 pandemic.
-Meanwhile, a blood oxygen sensor or pulse oximeter has become must-have medical equipment that many people have at home.
-But if you don’t have it for some reason, there are ways to turn your smartphone into a blood oxygen sensor.
+It has been almost two years since the COVID-19 pandemic started to show its wrath across the globe Meanwhile, a blood oxygen sensor or pulse oximeter is among the must-have medical equipment that many people have at home.
+But if you don’t have it for some reason, there are ways to turn your smartphone into a blood oxygen sensor as a workaround.
 So, which is the best pulse oximeter app?

 The are several blood oxygen apps that you can download on your Android or iOS device to know the oxygen saturation percentage in your body.
-A drop in the SpO2 levels one of the indications that the COVID-19 virus might have infected a person.
-You can also read about VO2 Max, which is used to measure cardio fitness levels on Apple Watch and other devices.
+A common indicator for coronavirus infection is a drop in the SpO2 levels of a person.
+That’s why it’s more important than ever to keep an eye on it.

 Disclaimer: We recommend that you should use conventional pulse oximeters for confirmed medical diagnosis and treatment of covid-19 infection and other diseases.